mariadb-operator/mariadb-operator/docs/MAXSCALE.md

       metallb.universe.tf/loadBalancerIPs: 172.18.0.224
 ```

-Which results in the following `Service` getting reconciled:
+This results in the reconciliation of the following `Service`:

 ```yaml
 apiVersion: v1